Fred Spencer collection

 Walter Spencer (1867 -1951)

 Walter married Charlotte Elizabeth Randon (1867 - 1955) the daughter of Charles Randon and Sarah Watts in 1888 and they brought up fifteen children.
-The Randons were a long-established Hathern family.
+The Randons were a long-established Hathern family and Charles himself was the sixth child in a family of eight.
 In 1891 Walter and Charlotte lived on The Green and were starting their family.
 Ten years later they had moved to Golden Square possibly to their late parents' house.
 By 1911 they had fifteen children of which thirteen were still at home, possibly at that time the largest family in Hathern.
 Sadly, one of their children Frederick Robert Spencer born in 1898 died in 1918 in the Great War and his story is one of those featured in our WW1 exhibition.
-From this large family some people will maybe recall David Albert Spencer (Dave), who married Vina Hart. and Sidney Edward Arthur Spencer (Sid).
+From this large family some people will maybe recall David Albert Spencer (Dave), who married Vina Hart, and Sidney Edward Arthur Spencer (Sid).
 The 1939 register showed that Walter and Charlotte had moved to Tanners Lane and the only children still at home were Nora (who married Alfred W. Dakin in 1941) and the just-married David Spencer and Vina.
 Walter was still recorded on the Hathern Street directory of 1952 but most likely Walter Spencer had died the previous year (the death of a Walter Spencer born abt.
 1867 is recorded in Loughborough in Jan.
 1951).
 The children of Walter and Charlotte were:

 - Vernon Harcourt Spencer (1888 – 1974).
 Married Nellie Fuller in 1908.
 Tramcar finisher (wood) in 1911 census.
 Daughter Marjorie Spencer born 1909 – family in Wide St. in 1911.